1. Be the Sponge

 - Do crosswords (and word scrambles and word finds and anagrams).

-There are free word games all over the place, including the Fun section of this website.
+There are free word games all over the place, including the Book Fun section of this website.

 6. Learn the Rules of Grammar

 This is going to save you a lot of pain later down the line.
 Learning grammar is like eating wallpaper paste, but it’s important.
-As I’ve learned to my cost, agents and publishers expect manuscripts to be polished and free from errors.
+Agents and publishers expect manuscripts to be polished and free from errors.

 7. Play Around with Genre